AndrusAsumets/supershy-client/README.md

 ```
 # .env
-LOOP_INTERVAL_MIN=how often you would like to recycle the exit nodes in minutes, defaults to 30.
+LOOP_INTERVAL_SEC=how often you would like to recycle the exit nodes in seconds, defaults to 1800.

 SSH_PORT=Port for the SSH server, defaults to 22.

 SSH_PORT_RANGE=colon separated [from:to] range of numbers for a random selection, overrides SSH_PORT if set.

-DROPLET_REGIONS=comma separated list of Digital Ocean's regions (e.g, AMS3,FRA1,NYC1,SFO3,SGP1,SYD1).
-Will default to randomize between all they have available if left empty.

 DIGITAL_OCEAN_API_KEY=
  -> Open https://cloud.digitalocean.com/account/api/tokens